SirClearPixels/BlockBack/README.md

 - Rebark Logs: Easily restore the bark on stripped logs by right-clicking with an axe.
 - Dig Up Paths: Quickly undo path blocks reverting them to dirt.
+- Un-Till Farmland: Swiftly undo a misclick with a hoe.
+No more jumping!

 ### Installation